2019 GMC Canyon Extended Cab

-Edmunds experts have compiled a robust series of ratings and reviews for the 2017 GMC Canyon Extended Cab and all model years in our database.
-Our rich analysis includes expert reviews and recommendations for the 2017 Canyon Extended Cab featuring deep dives into trim levels including Base, SLE, SLT, etc. with careful analysis around pricing, features, performance, mpg, safety, interior, and driving and performance.
-Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.Read our full review of the 2017 GMC Canyon Extended Cab here.
+Edmunds experts have compiled a robust series of ratings and reviews for the 2019 GMC Canyon Extended Cab and all model years in our database.
+Our rich analysis includes expert reviews and recommendations for the 2019 Canyon Extended Cab featuring deep dives into trim levels including All Terrain w/Leather, SL, SLE, etc. with careful analysis around pricing, features, performance, mpg, safety, interior, and driving and performance.
+Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.Read our full review of the 2019 GMC Canyon Extended Cab here.

 Our Review Process

 This review was written by a member of Edmunds' editorial team of expert car reviewers.
 Our team drives every car you can buy.
 We put the vehicles through rigorous testing, evaluating how they drive and comparing them in detail to their competitors.

 We're also regular people like you, so we pay attention to all the different ways people use their cars every day.
 We want to know if there's enough room for our families and our weekend gear and whether or not our favorite drink fits in the cupholder.
 Our editors want to help you make the best decision on a car that fits your life.

 What's a good price for a New 2019 GMC Canyon Extended Cab?

 2019 GMC Canyon Extended Cab All Terrain w/Leather 4dr Extended Cab 4WD SB (3.6L 6cyl 8A)